furzepig/brachistochrone/_posts/writing/2019-11-09-angel_fish.md

   unfastening the chain on the door and letting himself out into the wild freedom of the storm's after-party.

-  \np The alarm went off at half past seven just as it did every morning.
+  The alarm went off at half past seven just as it did every morning.
 Stuart reached out and pushed the snooze button.
 A design limitation of the microcircuit timer inside the clock